qbrick-cms/qbrick/CONTRIBUTING.md

 Pull requests are very welcome!
 Please try to follow these simple rules if applicable:

 * Please create a topic branch for every separate change you make.
-TIP: run
-* rubocop locally before pushing Make sure your patches are well tested.
-All
+* run rubocop locally before pushing Make sure your patches are well tested.
-* specs must pass when run on Travis CI.
-Update the README if necessary or
-* provide additional documentation via a PR to the [qBrick
+* All specs must pass when run on Travis CI.
+Update the README if necessary or provide additional documentation via a PR to the [qBrick wiki](https://github.com/screenconcept/qbrick/wiki).
-* wiki](https://github.com/screenconcept/qbrick/wiki).
-Please do not change
-* the version number.
+* Please do not change the version number.

 ### Testing / Specs